-1 Sensor window

-2 Media guides

-3 Media roll holders
+2 Media guides 3 Media roll holders

-- 4. To clean the lower half of the printer: - a) Wipe the inside surfaces of the roll holders and the underside of the media guides with a cleaning swabs and wipes. - b) Wipe only the movable-sensor's slide channel (not the sensor window itself).
-Move the sensor to get to all areas. - c) Wait one minute for the cleaning solution to dry before closing the printer. - d) Discard the used cleaning supplies.
+- 4. To clean the lower half of the printer: - a) Wipe the inside surfaces of the roll holders and the underside of the media guides with cleaning swabs and wipes. - b) Wipe only the movable-sensor's slide channel (not the sensor window itself).
+Move the sensor to access all areas. - c) Wait one minute for the cleaning solution to dry before closing the printer. - d) Discard the used cleaning supplies.